 TERM: May 1, 2001 – August 31, 2021

-PRODUCT: Respondent will deliver Unit-Contingent Capacity and energy to NPC and NPC will take 100% of the energy and capacityservices produced by the facility based on an average unit availability of 90% (subject to adjustment for air permit requirements for starts and stops) during each calendar year and at least 95% during the months of May through and including September (the “Peak Months”) of each calendar year.
+PRODUCT: Respondent will deliver Unit-Contingent Capacity and energy to NPC and NPC will take 100% of the energy and capacity produced by the facility based on an average unit availability of 90% (subject to adjustment for air permit requirements for starts and stops) during each calendar year and at least 95% during the months of May through and including September (the “Peak Months”) of each calendar year.
 Buyer provides all fuel and fuel transportation for production of energy and capacity.

 CONTRACT